feroldi/cci/lib/README.md

 + `Options::parse_arguments(argc, argv)`, from `program.hpp`.

-Parses sunfyre command-line arguments.
-This is the very first thing sunfyre has to before anything.
+Parses cci command-line arguments.
+This is the very first thing cci has to before anything.
 Every argument is parsed and the program options are updated.

 Some compiler/language options default to some value in case